booth-algo/RISC-V-T24/docs/team_statement_sections/testing.md

 when debugging [`data_mem.sv`](../../rtl/data_mem.sv) and [`instr_mem.sv`](../../rtl/instr_mem.sv).

-C code can be disassembed into assembly, allowing us to trace instructions and memory locations easily, which helped a lot especially after pipeline implementation.
+C code can be disassembled into assembly, allowing us to trace instructions and memory locations easily, which helped a lot especially after pipeline implementation.
 Give it a go: